 Jira vs Trello: Key Differences

-Trello, by contrast, doesn't offer a spreadsheet-style view (which is available on the Premium and Enterprise Trello plans, but without those useful formulas Jira offers) or the classic Gantt chart view, which is called a “Timeline” in Jira.
+Trello, by contrast, only offers a spreadsheet-style view on its Premium and Enterprise Trello plans, but without those useful formulas Jira offers.
+The classic Gantt chart view, which is called a “Timeline” in Jira, isn’t included in Trello’s free or Standard plan.
+Jira includes this feature on all of its plans, as do most other competitors.

-Another difference is the fact that Trello offers virtually no tools to visualize data on its free plan or Standard plan, with no custom or preset charts and no widget builder, whereas Jira has a lot more options for data visualization on its cheaper plans.
-Dashboards and preset charts are only available on Trello's pricier plans, while Jira offers data dashboards with a custom chart builder on every plan.
+Another difference is the fact that Trello offers very few tools to visualize data on its free plan or Standard plan, with no custom or preset charts and no widget builder, whereas Jira has a lot more options for data visualization on its cheaper plans.

 Overall, Trello is a much more basic program for simple task management, whereas Jira is better suited to larger teams, especially in software development and IT.